IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 ---
 Calling all musicians!
 We're hosting the third annual Northwest IdolFest Grand Prix Song Contest to showcase your original idol-themed compositions, covers and remixes!

+## Fan Vote and Playlist

+Check out the playlist of all entries here!
+(Coming **very** soon!)
+Make sure to vote for your favorites here!
+(Form will open after the watch party stream - keep an eye on our social media!)

 ## Application

-F﻿ollowing feedback from entrants and last year's judges, some rules have been clarified or changed from last year.
-Please make sure to read **all** of the rules below and then [submit your song here](https://idolfe.st/grandprixapp)!
+~~F﻿ollowing feedback from entrants and last year's judges, some rules have been clarified or changed from last year.
+Please make sure to read **all** of the rules below and then [submit your song here](https://idolfe.st/grandprixapp)!~~

+Applications have closed for 2024!

 ## General Guidelines